bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_periTuneLink"></a>
 ###.tuneLink(setting[, callback])
-Update link parameters of the peripherial.
+Update link parameters of the peripheral.

 **Arguments**